Leonard & Beryl Buck Foundation / Buck Family Fund

 -

-Geographic Requirement: Organization must serve Marin County, California.
+Geographic Requirement: Organisation must serve Marin County, California.
 This is legally mandated and non-negotiable.

 -

-General Operating vs. Project Funding: With the 2024 strategic shift, MCF now prioritizes general operating support over project-specific grants, representing greater trust in nonprofit leadership.
+General Operating vs. Project Funding: With the 2024 strategic shift, MCF now prioritises general operating support over project-specific grants, representing greater trust in nonprofit leadership.

 -

-Organizational Capacity: The new approach supports "smaller, and in some cases newer, organizations," suggesting applications from emerging organizations are welcome.
+Organisational Capacity: The new approach supports "smaller, and in some cases newer, organisations," suggesting applications from emerging organisations are welcome.

 -